MoMalkawi/mouse-path-mimicer/README.md

 # MouseRecorderRepeater
 Records Mouse Path &amp; uses path to move to a different Point

-* Dislaimer: Code is messy as this was just me fooling around and I built this long ago to test something with it, use it to record paths or to learn something...
+* Disclaimer: Code is messy as this was just me fooling around and I built this long ago to test something with it, use it to record paths or to learn something...
 Idk
 * Disclaimer 2: DOES NOT PLAY LONGER PATHS THAN THE RECORDED ONE.
 (So if you record a path which his 500px in length, you can't play a 501px path.)

 https://user-images.githubusercontent.com/108372910/176319089-724e3a09-470e-4b4d-aeaa-6c2145de3d18.mp4